KeyBridge/lib-openssrf/readme.md

  * Software packaging: SSRF data types are organized naturally according to their use and parent-child relationship with other data types.
  * Software abstraction and simplification: Metadata and other common elements and data attributes have been consolidated into several abstract classes and types.
  * Developer utilities: Methods supporting the fluent programming interface have been introduced throughout the new software library.
- * A sophisticated set of utilities for automated XML reading, writing, assmbly and validation
+ * A sophisticated set of utilities for automated XML reading, writing, assembly and validation
  * Content validation: Required attributes and elements are validated.
  * Patterned fields: Formatted string patterned fields are programmatically generated.
 Direct user input is not required.
  * Indexed cross-referencing: SSRF cross referencing between data element is fully automatic.